TechOnIt/web-application/README.md

-# iot-core
+# Technology In It
-IOT panel api in dotnet platform.
+Internet Of Things panel for manage your places.